danielpetri1/bbb-recording-exporter/README.md

 ⚠️ **Still a work in progress!** ⚠️<br  />

-A client- and (future) server side script to enable users to download a BigBlueButton 2.3-dev recording as a single video file.
+A client- and server side script to enable users to download a BigBlueButton 2.3-dev recording as a single video file.

 This is still a work in progress that downloads Big Blue Button's `shapes.svg` file to locally recreate the recording played in the browser as a `.mp4` file.